Putin's cellist friend moved millions through Swiss bank accounts - prosecutors | Law-Order

 The four bankers appeared at Zurich District Court at the start of their trial on Wednesday, accused of lacking diligence in financial transactions.
 Prosecutors allege they failed to do enough to determine the identity of the beneficial owner of the funds, according to the indictment seen by Reuters.

-The bankers - three Russians who worked in Zurich and one Swiss - will deny the allegations against them, one of their lawyers said.
+The bankers - three Russians who worked in Zurich and one Swiss - all denied the allegations against them at the hearing.
 They cannot be named under Swiss reporting restrictions.
 Roldugin was named the owner of two accounts opened at Gazprombank Switzerland in 2014, into which flowed millions of francs from Russia.

 This was despite Roldugin - who appears on the Swiss list of sanctioned Russians - having no listed activity as a businessman on his bank documents.
 At the time, the musician told the New York Time that he was certainly not a businessman and did not himself own millions, according to the indictment.